Satellite that aims to study how clouds affect Earth’s climate set for launch

 The three-year mission, which cost more than 800 million euros (£680 million), is expected to provide answers.

+The UK Space Agency (UKSA) contributed around 120 million euros (£102 million) in funding towards the mission, over a period of 20 years.

-The satellite weighs just over two tonnes (2,200kg) and measures a little over 17m in length.
+The satellite weighs just over two tonnes (2,200kg) and measures a little over 17m (56ft) in length.

 On board are four instruments that will analyse clouds and their structures in detail, take images, as well as measure how much heat from the Sun is being trapped by clouds.